 How to tell if packing peanuts are biodegradable?

-If you don’t know how to tell if packing peanuts are biodegradable, I’ll discover you a simple trick which is 100% accurate: just need to place a few of them under a faucet and turn the water on.
+If you don’t know how to tell if packing peanuts are biodegradable, I’ll discover you a simple trick that is 100% accurate: just need to place a few of them under a faucet and turn the water on.

 Wait for a few minutes and see what’s going on.
 If you have natural packing peanuts, they will start to dissolve.
 If you have a Styrofoam, it will remain unaffected by water.